 One change may be made at a time.
-A user must have root access to use ALTER CLUSTER.
+Users must have the SUPER privilege to use ALTER CLUSTER.

-Use ALTER CLUSTER ADD to add new node(s) to your cluster, aka Flex Up.
-If adding multiple nodes at one time, COORDINATE (the default) ensures that all nodes are prepared before the cluster automatically forms a new group.
-For additional information see Expanding Your Cluster's Capacity - Flex Up.
+Use ALTER CLUSTER ADD to add new node(s) to your cluster.
+For full instructions, see Expanding Your Cluster's Capacity - Flex Up.

-ALTER CLUSTER SOFTFAIL causes the Rebalancer to move all data from the designated node(s).
-Once all the data is relocated, the cluster must be directed to REFORM the cluster.
+ALTER CLUSTER SOFTFAIL directs the Rebalancer to move all data from the designated node(s) to active nodes in the cluster ensuring that replicas are preserved.

-ALTER CLUSTER UNSOFTFAIL abandons a previous SOFTFAIL request before it completes.
+ALTER CLUSTER UNSOFTFAIL cancels a previous SOFTFAIL request.
 The node(s) are again made available for use and the Rebalancer will work to relocate data to the node(s).

-ALTER CLUSTER REFORM forces a group change for the cluster.
-This is the final step of the Flex Down process.
-For detailed instructions see Reducing Your Cluster's Capacity - Flex Down.
+ALTER CLUSTER REFORM removes softfailed nodes from the cluster and performs a group change.
+For full instructions see Reducing Your Cluster's Capacity - Flex Down.

-Use ALTER CLUSTER DROP to immediately remove a node from the cluster.
-This should only be used in emergency situations such as when there are hardware failures.
+Use ALTER CLUSTER DROP to immediately remove a node from the cluster without ensuring all data has sufficient replicas.
+This should only be used in emergency situations.
 Additional information can be found in Administering Failure and Recovery.